Melissa Magg (b.2001) is a British-German figurative oil painter and filmmaker living and working in London.

 Her recent work explores the transformation from “girlhood to monstress,” a trope in horror where passive femininity turns predatory—its monstrousness often standing in for patriarchal anxieties around female autonomy and rage.

-Her practice reframes vulnerability as both erotic and empowered, exploring its entanglement with fetish, fantasy, and liberation.
+Her practice reframes vulnerability as both erotic and empowered, exploring its entanglement with fantasy and liberation.

 Education